 Sometimes Phair is armed only with an electric guitar; other times an eerie piano is the only accompaniment.
 She tosses aside all traditional songwriting models; sometimes the songs have no chorus, and sometimes there’s just a chorus and nothing else.
 One song seems to have a coda attached to the end; another seems pieced together like a medley of sorts.

-Exile in Guyville is biting, from the smart jangling guitars that kick off the album to the wonderful train wreck that accompanies the end of the final cut, “Strange Loop.”
-Phair is not blessed with a great voice, but her flat, sometimes emotionless delivery, coupled with biting lyrics, packs more punch than any earnest-sounding singer could possess.
+In all its musical quirkiness, Exile in Guyville is biting, from the smart jangling guitars that kick off the album to the wonderful train wreck that accompanies the end of the final cut, “Strange Loop.”
+As mentioned above, Phair does not have a great voice, but her flat, sometimes emotionless delivery, coupled with biting lyrics, packs more punch than any earnest-sounding singer could possess.
 “And the license said you had to stick around until I was dead / But if you’re tired of looking at my face, I guess I already am,” she sings in “Divorce Song.”

 But it’s Phair’s ballads that express her true vulnerabilities.
 On the wistful “Explain It to Me,” she plays her guitar over a slow tom-tom; “Canary” features an echoing piano that plays while she sings with tongue firmly planted in cheek, “I come when called / I come, that’s all.”

 With the lo-fi production — it sounds almost like Phair plugged in her guitar, pressed record on her tape player, and started playing — she is allowed to be honest, stripped bare of any artificiality.
 What’s left are raw emotions.
 “And whatever happened to a boyfriend / The kind of guy who tries to win you over?” she laments in the not-too-subtle “Fuck and Run.”
 And on “Shatter,” she sings, “Just being with you slapped me right in the face / Nearly broke me in two.”